Lumen Naturae

 Dig deeper with Sebastian →

-Von Franz traces the philosophical genealogy of the lumen naturae to Aquinas's bifurcation of the active intellect, which historically licensed the separation of natural science from theological revelation.
+Von Franz traces the philosophical genealogy of the lumen naturae to Aquinas’s bifurcation of divine and natural intellect, showing how this split seeded the eventual independence of scientific inquiry from theology.

 von Franz, Marie-Louise, Psyche and Matter, 2014thesis